 As part of your teaching, you will have the opportunity to deliver either a case presentation or a journal club presentation, and to attend Balint group (weekly).
 There is also a fortnightly on call club.

 The MRCPsych course for Papers A and B will run weekly for all core trainees.
 For CASC, we offer a structured teaching programme in the months leading up to the exam, as well as a mock CASC which offers practice of stations with the emphasis on feedback on performance.

 The trust operates three resident on call rotas, covering Goodmayes Hospital, King George’s and Queen’s, Woodbury and Whipps Cross.
-During a 6 month post you will spend 3 months each on two of these rotas and will be supported by an on call SPR and Consultant.
+During a 6 month post you will spend 3 months each on two of these rotas and will be well supported by an on call SPR and Consultant.
 Each on call site has a designated resting facility.

 The trust provides placements for 2nd and 4th year students from QMUL Barts & The London and Physician Associate students from Queen Mary’s.
-You will have the opportunity to provide teaching sessions to students placed with your team.
+You will have the opportunity to provide teaching sessions to students placed within your team.
 There is also the opportunity to provide teaching sessions to Foundation year trainees based at NELFT as well as help facilitating simulation trainings ran by the Med Ed Department.

 You will be offered the opportunity to take on a short case and a long case with supervision during your core training.
 The Trust also has an ECT rota therefore you will have access to all opportunities to complete all the necessary requirements for ARCP.